Skip to main content

 - kube-apiserver

-Allow service A in the test namespace to access apiserver:
+Allow only Service A in the test namespace to access the apiserver:

 apiVersion: cilium.io/v2